seojuice

 The seven-check handoff audit

-Take-away artifact.
-Seven checks ordered by what breaks rankings fastest if mis-set.
-I run them in this order because earlier failures cost more rank than later ones, and finding a stage-one failure changes how I treat the rest of the audit.
+This is the take-away artifact.
+Seven checks, ordered by what breaks rankings fastest.
+I run them in order because earlier failures cost more rank, and because, as the studio handoff taught me, a stage-one failure changes how I treat everything below.

 Seven-check Framer handoff audit ordered by what breaks rankings fastest, with Framer-default vs operator-work tags